brianshumate/synergipsum/README.md

 instances of `SynergIpsum` provide a `generate` function that takes an argument for the number of sentences of blather you'd like.

-Pretty simple, but probably not quite baked, so use at own risk, without warranty of fitness, you'll shoot your eye out, etc.
+Pretty simple, but probably also half-baked, so use at own risk, without warranty of fitness expressed or implied, void where prohibited, you'll shoot your eye out, etc.

 ## Example installation and invocation